Monitor, adapt, win: what the plastic waste crisis tells us about monitoring risk

 At the same time, Gregory Riddle of Eastman Chemical outlined what those new approaches will look like.
 They will be chemical in nature and commercial in scale, and are “complimentary to mechanical [i.e. traditional] recycling to meet circular economy targets - the two are not in competition”.

 The costs of ignoring the signals

 The plastic crisis has policy makers sitting up and paying attention.
-The EU has banned single use plastics by 2021.
-The UN has amended the Basel Convention on Hazardous Waste to include plastic waste.
-Even NYC has recently implemented a five-cent tax on plastic grocery bags.
+The EU banned single use plastics by 2021, and the new (as of March 6th) European Plastics Pact will create a public-private partnership to build a circular plastic economy.
+The UN, as well, has amended the Basel Convention on Hazardous Waste to include plastic waste.

-What the plastic crisis teaches us is not only the importance of sustainability-focused business models, but also the speed at which a seemingly small concern can become huge.
-Staying ahead of the curve has never been more important.
+What the plastic crisis teaches us is not only the importance of sustainability-focused business models, but also the speed at which the risk landscape is changing.
+It also reinforces the interconnectedness of environmental, economic, social and governance issues.
+Monitoring the evolving business landscape has never been more important.